-The trip also involved plenty of Yorkshire’s culinary treats and a visit to the streets if York, all in a bid to woo the Tour’s Director General.
-While leaving, Prudhomme remarked that “Yorkshire is very sexy.”
+The trip also involved plenty of Yorkshire's culinary treats and a visit to the streets of York, all in a bid to woo the Tour's director general.
+While leaving, Prudhomme remarked that "Yorkshire is very sexy."

 Couldn't agree with you more, Christian.

 Thank you for reading 5 articles this month* Join now for unlimited access